Assessment one: Case study

 Source

 METRONET.
 2023.
-“Noongar Culture and Language Celebrated through Place Names at New Stations.”
+“Noongar Culture and Language Celebrated Through Place Names at New Stations.”
 METRONET. https://www.metronet.wa.gov.au/news/latest-news/category/gnarla-biddi/noongar-culture-and-language-celebrated-through-place-names-at-new-stations.

 Why use it?
-This news article outlines the work that METRONET (the government body responsible for extending Perth’s rail network) is undertaking to acknowledge the connection of Noongar people (the Indigenous peoples in the area around Perth, Western Australia) to Country.
+This news brief outlines the work that METRONET (the government body responsible for extending Perth’s rail network) is undertaking to acknowledge the connection of Noongar people (the Indigenous peoples in the area around Perth, Western Australia) to Country.
 The article also details how the body is working together with Noongar people to celebrate and promote their culture, customs and values.
 It links to a further page detailing the formal Noongar Reference Group that has been created for the program.
 The article appears on the official METRONET website.

 Source

 Bloch, Aaron.
 2021.
 “Australia Post Launches Traditional Place Names Packaging.”
-National Indigenous Times July 8, 2021. https://nit.com.au/08-07-2021/2137/australia-post-launches-traditional-place-names-packaging.
+National Indigenous Times, July 8, 2021. https://nit.com.au/08-07-2021/2137/australia-post-launches-traditional-place-names-packaging.

 Why use it?
 This news article describes Australia Post’s initiative to include traditional place names on their packaging.
 By listening to Indigenous voices Australia Post has found a way to recognise country and to promote and celebrate Indigenous communities.
 The article appears in the National Indigenous Times, an online newspaper that reports on Indigenous issues across Australia.